dgamboa/writing-stage/wallet-tutorial-text.md

   try {
     // (a) review the import guidance on line 1
-    // (b) instantiate a connection using clusterApiUrl with the active network
+    // (b) instantiate a connection using clusterApiUrl with the active network passed in as an argument
     // Documentation References:
     //   https://solana-labs.github.io/solana-web3.js/classes/Connection.html
     //   https://solana-labs.github.io/solana-web3.js/modules.html#clusterApiUrl